Le Parc (album)

-Le Parc (1985) is the twenty-sixth major release and fourteenth studio album to be recorded by electronic artists Tangerine Dream.
+Le Parc is the twenty-sixth major release and fourteenth studio album to be recorded by electronic group Tangerine Dream, released on 14 May 1985 internationally, and in the UK on 27 August 1985.
 Each track on the album is inspired by parks from around the world.
 Le Parc marked Tangerine Dream's last studio release with Johannes Schmoelling, who left the band in October 1985.
 The title track "Le Parc" was used as the theme for the short-lived U.S television series, Street Hawk.
 A video was produced for "Tiergarten".
 The track "Central Park" was used as the opening theme for the movie Diamond Ninja Force directed by Godfrey Ho.

 According to Dave Connolly of AllMusic, Le Parc is in essence a series of "musical postcards" from major parks of the world that focus on the mood of these places rather than their geographical qualities.
 Its tracks are shorter and more lyrical than the band's earlier works.
 Connolly said Le Parc "operates on a superficial level", which might be "slightly distasteful" to some long-time fans.